Kim Wexler: Season 5

 Jimmy posts Lalo's bail and meets him after his release.
-As Jimmy and Mike agreed, Jimmy says his car broke down and he walked alone cross-country so he would not risk losing the money.
+As Jimmy and Mike agreed, Jimmy claims his car broke down and he walked alone cross-country so he would not risk losing the money.
 Lalo accepts this and prepares to leave for Mexico the next day.
 Jimmy tells Kim the same story, but she realizes he is lying after she sees that he saved his coffee mug, which has a bullet hole.
 Kim tells Jimmy she will be ready to hear the truth whenever he is ready to reveal it.
 She stays home the next day to tend to Jimmy's wounds and help him cope with the trauma, but Jimmy opts to go to the courthouse for work instead.
 Kim returns to S&C, but her mind wanders, and she decides to quit on the spot, leaving Mesa Verde with S&C but taking her pro bono cases.
 That evening, Jimmy and Kim argue about her decision to quit.
 Mike calls to warn them about Lalo, who searched for Jimmy's car instead of returning to Mexico.
 When Lalo arrives at Kim's apartment, he asks Jimmy to repeat the story of his desert trek several times, then reveals that he found bullet holes in Jimmy's car.
 Kim tells Lalo that the car was probably shot at by passersby for fun, and berates him for not trusting Jimmy.
 Lalo seems satisfied with her answer and leaves.

 Kim and Jimmy go to a hotel so Lalo will not find them if he returns.
 Jimmy tells Kim the truth of what happened in the desert and wonders out loud if being with him is bad for her, which she denies.
 The next day, Kim goes to the courthouse to acquire more pro bono cases from the public defender.
 She runs into Howard and tells him she quit S&C. Howard assumes Jimmy is responsible and tells her about Jimmy's recent harassment campaign against him.
 Kim laughs, says she is capable of making her own decisions, and tells Howard he does not understand Jimmy.
 Howard angrily replies that Chuck was the one who best understood Jimmy.
 In the hotel room that night, Kim tells Jimmy about her conversation with Howard and in her anger suggests continuing the harassment campaign Jimmy started.
-As the night continues, Kim's suggestions get more serious, and she suggests they derail Howard's career to force a resolution of the Sandpiper case, which will enable Jimmy to collect his seven-figure share of the settlement or judgment sooner.
+As the night continues, Kim's suggestions get more serious, and after sex, she suggests they derail Howard's career to force a resolution of the Sandpiper case, which will enable Jimmy to collect his seven-figure share of the settlement or judgment sooner.
 Jimmy advises against it and asks Kim if she is sure she wants to follow through, so Kim repeats his finger gun gesture as a sign she is confident about proceeding against Howard.